websy85/generic-rest-connector/README.md

 * OAuth 1.0a
 * OAuth 2.0

 **Note:** Both the Connector and [Dictionary Factory](https://rest-dictionary-factory.herokuapp.com) provide a workflow for getting an Access Token.
-If you would like to leverage this you can use <a href="">https://rest-dictionary-factory.herokuapp.com/auth/oauth</a> as your OAuth application redirect uri.
+If you would like to leverage this you can use `https://rest-dictionary-factory.herokuapp.com/auth/oauth` as your OAuth application redirect uri.

 ### Paging
 Currently the Connector and [Dictionary Factory](https://rest-dictionary-factory.herokuapp.com) facilitates the following paging methods